History

 • 2006: Rope Swing replaced

-• -Camp and Foundation celebrate 50 Year Anniversary
+• – Foundation Celebrate 50th Year Anniversary

-• -Health Lodge resolution passed, construction began
+• – Health Lodge resolution passed, construction began

-• 2007: Health Lodge built
+• 2007: Health Lodge built in time for summer season

-• 2008: New Elements added to both High and Low Ropes Course
+• 2008: New elements added to both High and Low Ropes Course

-• 2009: Indian Hollow Project completed – electricity and handrail added
+• 2009: Indian Hollow project completed – electricity and handrail added

-• 2010: Memorial Roof Project – flat roof removal and re-shingling
+• 2010: Memorial roof project – flat roof removal and re-shingling

 • 2011: Totem Pole #3 removed due to deterioration